Underwater Scorpion – level 3

-The creatures predate dinosaurs, and grew up to 170 centimetres in length.
-They had 12 claw arms sprouting from their heads as well as a spiked tail.
+The giant underwater creature reigned the ocean almost half a billion years ago, predating even the dinosaurs.
+It grew up to 170 centimetres in length, had 12 claw arms sprouting from their heads and had a spiked tail.

-The creature is called Pentecopterus and is part of the Eurypterid family of sea scorpions.
-Unlike modern land scorpions, its tail didn't sting.
-Though half this creature's length was tail, it was used more for balance.
+The animal is called Pentecopterus and is part of the Eurypterid family of sea scorpions.
+Unlike modern land scorpions, its tail did not sting and was used more for balance.

-Difficult words: reign (to be dominant), creature (animal), predate (to live before), claw (made of a claw – a material similar to nail), sprout (to grow), spiked (with spikes – sharp parts), species (a type of animal), specimen (an individual used as an example of its species).
+Difficult words: reign (be dominant), predate (live before), sprout (grow), spiked (with spikes – sharp parts), species (a type of animal), specimen (an individual used as an example of its species).

 What do you think about this animal?